Skip to Content

 via Instagram: @howiethehound

-If you asked me to develop a hybrid dog breed with the best sense of smell, the Bagle Hound would probably be it.
-Both parents, the Basset Hound and Beagle, arguably have the two best noses in the canine kingdom.
+If you asked me to develop a hybrid dog breed with the best sense of smell, the Bagle Hound would take the cake.
+Both parents, the Basset Hound and Beagle, have arguably the two best noses in the canine kingdom.

-These designer dogs may have a ton of energy like the Beagle, or the “lazy” demeanor seen in the Basset Hound.
+These designer dogs can either have a ton of energy like the Beagle, or the “lazy” demeanor seen in the Basset Hound.
 It all depends on the parents and the individual Bagle.
 Though more often than not, you’ll get something in between.

 14. Beaski